TriplyDB/Documentation/blog/2021-05-data-stories/index.md

 TriplyDB is a user-friendly, performant and stable platform, designed for potentially very large knowledge graphs.
 It does not only allow you to store and manage your data, but also provides various methods for story telling.
 First of all, the TriplyDB data stories discussed in this blog post.
 Next to that, the *[Insights][]* page can provide an overview of your data by presenting the class hierarchies and frequencies that occur in your data.
 With [LD-Browser][], you can explore your data thoroughly and navigate through your knowledge graph.
 Finally, TriplyDB also supports Elastic search and SPARQL querying.

 Are you just getting started in the world of data stories?
 Create your free user account over at [triplydb.com][].
-If you have any questions feel free to contact us at [info@triply.cc][].
+If you have any questions, feel free to contact us at [info@triply.cc][].

 [triplydb.com]: https://triplydb.com